Please contact us if you have questions or comments or want encouragement.

 What changed in your life?

 Remember that your story is your story and that nobody can argue with what you say because it happened to you, which is why it is your testimony.
-It is not you who will influence the person(s) you are speaking to, but the Holy Spirit will be doing the work.
+You will not influence the person(s) you are speaking to, but the Holy Spirit will be doing the work.